EvaFrossard/EvaFrossard.github.io/index.md

 Easy task, we have so far just listed the reaction possible, but which one do work ?

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; background-color: #DFC5FE">
   First of all, here are the results of a <b>Logistic regression</b> of recovery on the reactions.
 Basically, this means that we make use of all the data we have to compute the average impact of each reaction on the recovery.
+Before performing it, we standardize our attributes to put them  all on the same scale, and be able to compare coefficients better.
 </div>

 <div style="border-left: 4px solid #51247a; padding-left: 20px; font-size: 18px; margin-top: 0;">